jg-rp/python-liquid2/docs/migration.md

 These are the most notable changes.
 Please raise an [issue](https://github.com/jg-rp/python-liquid2/issues) or start a discussion if I've missed anything or you need help with migration.

 - Package level `Template` can no longer be used as a convenience function for creating a template from a string.
-Use `parse()` or `DEFAULT_ENVIRONMENT.from_string()` instead.
+Use [`parse()`](api/convenience.md#liquid2.parse), [`render()`](api/convenience.md#liquid2.render) or [`DEFAULT_ENVIRONMENT.from_string()`](api/environment.md#liquid2.Environment.from_string) instead.
 - `StrictUndefined` now plays nicely with the `default` filter.
 Previously we had a separate `StrictDefaultUndefined` class.
-- `FileSystemLoader` now takes an optional default file extension to use when looking for files that don't already have an extension.
+- [`FileSystemLoader`](api/loaders.md#liquid2.FileSystemLoader) now takes an optional default file extension to use when looking for files that don't already have an extension.
 Previously there was a separate `FileExtensionLoader`.
 - `AwareBoundTemplate` (a template with a built-in `template` drop) has been removed, but can be added as a feature later if there is a demand.
 - The `auto_reload` and `cache_size` arguments to `Environment` have been removed.
 Now caching is handle by template loaders, not the environment.
-For example, pass a `CachingFileSystemLoader` as the `loader` argument to `Environment` instead of a `FileSystemLoader`.
+For example, pass a [`CachingFileSystemLoader`](api/loaders.md#liquid2.CachingFileSystemLoader) as the `loader` argument to `Environment` instead of a `FileSystemLoader`.
 - The `strict_filters` argument to `Environment` has been removed.
 Unknown filters now always raise an `UnknownFilterError`.
 - `TemplateNotFound` has been renamed to `TemplateNotFoundError`.
-- `Context` has been renamed to `RenderContext` and now takes a mandatory `template` argument instead of `env`.
+- `Context` has been renamed to [`RenderContext`](api/render_context.md) and now takes a mandatory `template` argument instead of `env`.
 All other arguments to `RenderContext` are now keyword only.
 - `FilterValueError` and `FilterArgumentError` have been removed. `LiquidValueError` and `LiquidTypeError` should be used instead.
 In some cases where `FilterValueError` was deliberately ignored before, `LiquidValueError` is now raised.
 - The exception `NoSuchFilterFunc`, raised when rendering a template that uses a filter that is not defined in `Environment.filters`, has been renamed to `UnknownFilterError`.
 - The `@liquid_filter` decorator has been removed.
-Now filter implementations are expected to raise a `LiquidTypeError` in the even of an argument with an unacceptable type.
+Now filter implementations are expected to raise a `LiquidTypeError` in the event of an argument with an unacceptable type.

-### Template and expression parsing
+### Custom tags

 The lexer has been completely rewritten and the token's it produces bare little resemblance to those produced by any of the several parsing functions from Python Liquid.
 Now we have a single lexer that scans source text content, tags, statements and expressions in a single pass, and a parser that delegates the parsing of those tokens to classes implementing `Tag`.

 As before, `Tag` instances are responsible for returning `Node`s from `Tag.parse()`.
 And nodes still have the familiar `render_to_output()` abstract method.

+As a result of these changes, custom tags are now limited to using tokens recognized by the lexer.
+Previously, custom tags would be passed their expression as a string to be parsed however you see fit, now tags are passed a sequence of tokens.

 For now I recommend familiarizing yourself with the different [tokens][liquid2.token.TokenT] generated by the lexer, and refer to built-in tag implementations for examples of using various `Expression.parse()` static methods to parse expressions.
 Note that the `TokenStream` interface has changed too.